bhavna2910/World_Weather_Analysis/README.md

 The following data was retrieved from the API call:

-Latitude and longitude
+* Latitude and longitude
-Maximum temperature
+* Maximum temperature
-Percent humidity
+* Percent humidity
-Percent cloudiness
+* Percent cloudiness
-Wind speed
+* Wind speed
-Current Weather description
+* Current Weather Description

 ## Vacation Search
 Based on traveler’s weather preferences, travelers can identify potential travel destinations and nearby hotels.
 The map showcases destinations using pop-up markers on a marker layer-map.